 Two more things:

 - Intuitive and analytical go together in evaluation.
 As I’ve stated before, to decide on what ideas to pursue have ruling principles not rules.
 This is the work of strategy, so first things first.
-Here, I didn’t touch on defining an analytical criteria, there are plenty of those approaches out there to satisfy a finance focused organization.
+Here, I didn’t touch on defining an analytical criteria, there are plenty of those approaches out there, like FIfth Third, to satisfy a finance focused organization.
 I’ll just say that when judging a new idea analytically you should develop evaluation and decision criteria that fits your strategy.

 - Incremental can be big ideas too.
 To make it clear, when I say small thinking I’m talking about “me-too” ideas.
 And, when I say big thinking I’m not saying they have to be moon shots.
 They can be incremental but transformational.
 But these types of ideas are sometimes difficult to perceive, so it is best to try some and iterate.
 The important thing is to have conviction about the idea or ideas.
 If you don’t believe in them, don’t do it.